Route Advertisements¶

 table on the nodes and used by the pod egress traffic in local gateway mode.
 As

-feature is enabled, OVN-Kubernetes will
+long as the route-advertisements feature is enabled, OVN-Kubernetes will

 synchronize the BGP routes from the default VRF to the default OVN pod network